 The global config menu is accessible by launching the global system menu aforementioned and selecting Config.
 This menu let you:

 A custom application (sxmo_screenlock) enables you to lock the screen so no tap events are processed.
+This application also allows you to enter suspend (deep sleep / CRUST).
 You can activate the screen lock by tapping the volume raise key three times quickly or holding the volume raise key down.
 You will see the Pinephone's blue LED indicator activate.

 While using the Screenlock, only the following bindings apply (and override the default dwm button bindings):